Our Services

 Helpful Resources

-Glucosamine chondroitin can offer mild pain relief for some people, mainly with moderate knee osteoarthritis, but results are mixed and it does not rebuild cartilage; a 2 to 3 month trial is reasonable only if it is safe for you.
+Glucosamine chondroitin may provide mild pain relief for some people with moderate knee osteoarthritis, but evidence is mixed and it does not rebuild cartilage.
+A 2–3 month trial can be reasonable if it is safe for you.

 Let's break down what credible medical research says—and what your next steps should be.